prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-mopub.md

 Line items must be set up to target custom keywords that include bid price information.
 The bid price keywords tell you how much the buyer bid on the impression.

+By default, `Prebid Mobile` will send the highest bid price to DFP using the keyword `hb_pb` but will also pass the keys `hb_pb_BIDDERCODE`.
+You can decide to create one set of line items for all bidders or one set of line items for each bidder.

 ## Step 2.
 Add creatives to your line item

 Banner creatives must be HTML banners with the **Format** set to **Banner** that include the code shown below.